jwmullan/openiti.github.io/_posts/2023-11-27-Digital-Islamicate-Manuscripts-Reading-W.md

 Reading: Jerome McGann and Dino Buzzeti, 'Critical Editing in a Digital Horizon.'

-Manuscript: Druze Arabic *majmū'a*, SBzB Ms. or. oct.
-164
+Manuscript: *Safīnat Baḥr al-muḥīt,* SBzB Ms. or. fol.
+248

 **January 19**: Theory and practice of text as data, part 1.

 Reading: *Text as Data*, Part I.

-Manuscript: Druze Arabic *majmū'a*, SBzB Ms. or. oct.
-164
+Manuscript: *Safīnat Baḥr al-muḥīt,* SBzB Ms. or. fol.
+248

 **January 26**: Theory and practice of text as data, part 2.